tryptoph/keylogger-mail/README.md

 # keylogger-mail
-A keylogger with the email feature
+A keylogger with email feature.
+I can send the keylogs file from my email to my email.